openactive/cloudflare-reverse-proxy/README.md

 This repository is configured to automatically commit to the Cloudflare LIVE environment with Github Actions.

 ## Contribution
-Commits to the master branch of this repository that affect the `*.js` files have the potential to bring down products that rely on these reverse proxies for backwards compatibility of JSON-LD compatibility, hence every change to the master branch MUST be submitted in a pull request and have at least one external review.
+Commits to the master branch of this repository that affect the `*.js` files have the potential to bring down products that rely on these reverse proxies for backwards compatibility or JSON-LD compatibility, hence every change to the master branch MUST be submitted in a pull request and have at least one external review.